guotong1988/guotong1988.github.io/research/_posts/2023-04-02-auto-self-correct-chatgpt.md

 Step-4.
 Human confirms and inputs the right data to replace/edit the fetched related data.
 In this step, the policy model can also recommend some candidate ways to fix the data.

 Step-5.
-Policy model processes human's input data to the exact format that same to the train-dataset.
-It is a text formatting problem here.
+We process human's input data to the exact format that same to the train-dataset.

 Step-6.
 Based on the data indexes of search system, the new data is merged/replaced into the train-dataset.
 The policy model is trained again.